|

 If you change your exercise routine, ask whether you need to modify your

-medications in order to properly manage blood sugar.
+medications (if any) in order to properly manage blood sugar.

 - Discuss with your doctor the types of exercise you plan to do -- some types of